-Third, the literature on modeling of social processes through GAs and related evolutionary programming techniques.
-Arthur (1994), Arthur (1991) argued persuasively the case for agent-based models of interactions of boundedly rational, and heterogeneous agents.
-Arthur (1994) pointed out that such models are grounded in plenty of evidence.
-Indeed, much of the recent evidence in experimental economics (e.g., Nagel (1995); Stahl (1996), Stahl (1999), Stahl (2000); Stahl and Wilson (1995); Costa-Gomes, Crawford, and Broseta (2001)) and experimental psychology (e.g., Cosmides and Tooby (1996); Gigerenzer, Todd, and ABC Research Group (1999)) has reinforced the impression that Arthur got it right - people (whether real of fictitious such as organizations) are "intuitive statisticians" (Cosmides & Tooby) who inductively keep track of the performance of a set of plausible, simple models of the world that they can cope with.
-When it comes time to make choices, people act upon the currently most credible (and possibly most profitable) one.
-The others they keep at the back of their mind, so to speak.
-Arthur (1994, p.
-407, slightly edited), Arthur (1991) made a similar argument but also stressed the importance of calibrating computational agents so as to accurately reflect how human agents learn.
-Not much attention has been paid during the last decade to this exhortation (although recent developments to compare the performance of human and computational agents in more or less identical settings, e.g., Chen, Duffy, and Yen (2002), Pingle and Tesfatsion (2001), are encouraging signs).
+Third, there is a literature on modeling social processes through GAs and related evolutionary programming techniques.
+(Arthur 1994), (Arthur 1991) persuasively argues the case for agent-based models of interactions of boundedly rational and heterogeneous agents.
+(Arthur 1994) points out that such models are grounded in plenty of evidence.
+Indeed, much of the recent evidence in experimental economics, e.g., (Nagel 1995); (Stahl 1996); (Stahl 2000); (Stahl and Wilson 1995); (Costa-Gomes, Crawford, and Broseta 2001) and experimental psychology, e.g., (Cosmides and Tooby 1996); (Gigerenzer, Todd, and ABC Research Group 1999) has reinforced the impression that Arthur gets it right people (whether real or fictitious, such as organizations) are "intuitive statisticians" (Cosmides and Tooby) who inductively keep track of the performance of a set of plausible, simple models of the world that they can cope with.
+When it comes time to make choices, people act upon the most credible and possibly most profitable one.
+The others they keep in the back of their mind, so to speak (Arthur 1994, p.
+407, slightly edited).
+(Arthur 1991) makes a similar argument but also stresses the importance of calibrating computational agents so as to accurately reflect how human agents learn.
+Not much attention has been paid during the last decade to this exhortation, although recent developments comparing the performance of human and computational agents in more or less identical settings, e.g., (Chen, Duffy, and Yen 2002), (Pingle and Tesfatsion 2001), are encouraging signs.

-What Arthur (1991) did not stress was the analogous importance of embedding both computational and human agents in environments that mimic the essential features of the real-world situation that they attempt to study.
-Plott (1987) has proposed, in a different context, a "parallelism postulate" - the challenge to experimental economists, especially if they give advice to policy makers, to create as test-beds small-scale versions of the situation that they study.
-Simon (1956) has captured the need to understand both - agents and environment - in his metaphor of the two being like a pair of blades of scissors; one without the other is of little use.
+What (Arthur 1991) does not stress is the importance of embedding both computational and human agents in environments that mimic the essential features of the real-world situation that they attempt to study.
+(Plott 1987) has proposed, in a different context, a "parallelism postulate" - the challenge to experimental economists, especially if they give advice to policy makers, to create as test-beds small-scale versions of the situation that they study.
+(Simon 1956) has captured the need to understand both - agents and environment - in his metaphor of the two being like the blades of a pair of scissors; one without the other is of little use.